joelhawksley/identity/components-2020/slides.md

 end
 ```

-^ we can declare multiple content areas
+^ we can declare a content area for the header, body, and footer

 ---